Sophia Alekseyevna of Russia: Downfall

 After Sophia agreed to surrender her senior boyars, she was arrested and forced to withdraw to the Novodevichy Convent without formally taking the veil.
 Sophia may have made one last attempt at securing power, although her involvement is unclear.
 Regardless of her conscious intent, her fate was sealed ten years later, when the Streltsy attempted to reinstate her in the Kremlin during Peter's absence from the country.
 This uprising was suppressed with an iron hand, and soon the corpses of the rebels were suspended in front of Sophia's windows.
 Having taken the veil, she was kept in the strictest seclusion, with other nuns not allowed to see her except on Easter Sunday.
 She died in the Novodevichy Convent six years later.

 In popular culture

 Sophia Alekseyevna appears as a minor character in the wuxia novel The Deer and the Cauldron by Jin Yong.
-In the novel, the protagonist Wei Xiaobao went to Russia and helped her in the coup against her half-brother Peter I; this event led to the peace between China and Russia in the Nerchinsk Treaty.
+In the novel, the protagonist Wei Xiaobao goes to Russia and helps her in the coup against her half-brother Peter I. This event led to the peace between China and Russia in the Nerchinsk Treaty.

 Vanessa Redgrave portrayed the character of Sophia Alekseyevna in the 1986 miniseries Peter the Great.
 Her performance received an Emmy award nomination for Outstanding Supporting Actress in a Miniseries.